zentuit/unity3d-store/README.md

 * _StoreInventory_ is a convenience class to let you perform operations on VirtualCurrencies and VirtualGoods.
 Use it to fetch/change the balances of VirtualItems in your game (using their ItemIds!)
 * _StoreInfo_ is where all meta data information about your specific game can be retrieved.
 It is initialized with your implementation of `IStoreAssets` and you can use it to retrieve information about your specific game.

-**ATTENTION: because we're using JNI (Android) and DllImport (iOS) you should make as little calls as possible to _StoreInfo_.
-Look in the example project for the way we created a sort of a cache to hold your game's information in order to not make too many calls to _StoreInfo_.
-We update this cache using an event handler. (see [ExampleLocalStoreInfo](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Examples/MuffinRush/ExampleLocalStoreInfo.cs) and [ExampleEventHandler](https://github.com/soomla/unity3d-store/blob/master/Soomla/Assets/Examples/MuffinRush/ExampleEventHandler.cs)).**

 The on-device storage is encrypted and kept in a SQLite database.
 SOOMLA is preparing a cloud-based storage service that will allow this SQLite to be synced to a cloud-based repository that you'll define.

 **Example Usages**